5G-Super-Blue-Print/KubeArmor-SEDIMENT-Demo/README.md

 </details>

-This will create an apparmor profile at `/etc/apparmor.d/` with the name `kubearmor_<containername>` (kubearmor_homeassistant here) and will load the profile to apparmor.
+This will create an apparmor profile at `/etc/apparmor.d/` with the name `kubearmor_<containername>` (kubearmor_sediment_firewall here) and will load the profile to apparmor.

 ### Apply the apparmor profile to the desired container
-To run a container with KubeArmor enforcement using the apparmor profile kubearmor_homeassistant, pass `--security-opt apparmor=kubearmor_homeassistant` with the `docker run` command or if using docker-compose add:`security_opts: apparmor=kubearmor_homeassistant` under the container name in the docker-compose.yaml.
+To run a container with KubeArmor enforcement using the apparmor profile kubearmor_sediment_firewall, pass `--security-opt apparmor=kubearmor_sediment_firewall` with the `docker run` command or if using docker-compose add:`security_opts: apparmor=kubearmor_sediment_firewall` under the container name in the docker-compose.yaml.

 * **KubeTLS Installation:**

-# Observability
+## Observability

 To get Observability data, run: